 Holiday Decoration.
-Floral Acres will lead us in a "hands on" project to use in our home for decoration or give as a gift.
-The materials used will be appropriate for the holiday.
-Our club is providing the cost of materials, we will need to know in advance how many of our members plan to participate.
-If you would like to bring a guest please contact Cheryl Hoke to confirm attendance at firstname.lastname@example.org or call 847-714-2090.
-Please bring clippers or a knife to use in preparing your creation.
+Floral Acres will lead us in a demonstration of using natural botanicals in our holiday decorating.
+Our club is providing the cost of materials.
+Therefore, we need to know in advance how many members will be participating, or if you plan to bring a guest.
+Please contact Cheryl at 847/714-2090 or via e-mail firstname.lastname@example.org.
+Please bring clippers or a knife for your use in preparing your creation.
 Visit Floral Acres at FloralAcresFlorist.com or on their Facebook page.
-Call them at 847-395-1211.

 Annual potluck.
-We will celebrate the end of another fiscal year of gardening with our annual potluck dinner.
+We will celebrate the end of another year of gardening with our annual potluck dinner.
 Bring a dish to share.
 We will review our accomplishments from the previous year and explore new business for our upcoming year.
 An installation ceremony of new officers will be conducted.
-Members also have an opportunity to swap plants at this time.

 Summer Outing.
 Whether viewing members’ gardens or having a picnic at one of our members’ homes, what fun we have had in the past!
 Over the last few years we have enjoyed our invitation only garden walks.
 Whether sunny or shady, all of the gardens have been delightful to behold.
 The invitation only picnics hosted by our members either in a beautiful home garden or by a picturesque view of a lake have left us nice memories.
 These outings have been something to look forward to.
 TBD what 2019 will bring.